 - Cordless home phones

 - Car alarms

 - Cordless mouse

-This one is a newer one, came out in 2013 but with this 6 years of gap gave it, as a result, about three times the speed compere to the 802.11n.
+This one is a newer one, came out in 2013 but with these 6 years of gap gave it, as a result, about three times the speed compere to the 802.11n.
 In theory, this baby is capable of 1,300 megabits per second and as always in a real environment it translates to 720Mbps.
-The 802.11 ac standard is compatible with older technologies, works at 5GHz of frequency which means is faster but at a lower range of coverage.
+The 802.11 ac standard is compatible with older technologies, works at 5GHz of frequency which means it is faster but at a lower range of coverage.